virtual-cast/Zenject/README.md

     Container.BindInstance(_foo);
     ```

     So if we duplicate this game object to have multiple game objects with `Foo` on them (as well as the `ZenjectBinding`), they will all be bound to the Container this way.
-So after doing this, we would have to change `GameRunner` above to take a `List<Foo>` otherwise we would get Zenject exceptions (see <a href="#list-bindings">here</a> for info on list bindings).
+So after doing this, we would have to change `GameRunner` above to take a `List<Foo>` otherwise we would get Zenject exceptions (see [here](#list-bindings) for info on list bindings).

     2. **AllInterfaces**